opencobra/optlang/README.md

 ### Notes

+Supporting heuristic optimization too?
+Only objectives and variables would be needed and constraints would be superfluous.
+Objectives would probably have to support non-mathematical evaluation functions.

 Objective and Constraint could probably inherit from a common base class.

 use `pyreverse -my -o pdf optlang` to generate a UML diagram